Gary Vaynerchuk, Chairman of VaynerX and CEO of VaynerMedia once said:

 Rephrased, if your content is generic with only a little spin, it’s best to leave it ungated.

 Now, if you do gate your valuable content, you must collect the necessary info for personalizing your follow-up.
 Don’t just collect emails without context and blast everyone with fluffy messages.

 Ditch Gating B2B Content.
 Embrace Un-Gating PLS Content

 The internet is more competitive than ever.

 Over 7 billion blog posts are published per day.

 At the current insane volume, why would you lower your company’s chances of success by putting a lock on your content?
-If you do, a large portion of your target audience will simply look elsewhere for the information they need.
+If you do, your target audience will simply look elsewhere for the information they need.

 If your aim is to amass worthless leads which don’t translate to customers, then, by all means, gate away.
-But if you want anyone to value your marketing efforts, then don’t focus on amassing ‘leads’ or even MQLs.
+But if you want to see ROI from your content strategy and marketing efforts, don’t focus on amassing ‘leads’ or even MQLs.

 Focus on PQLs.

 Use the Product-Led Storytelling Formula to create SaaS content that generates PQLs more likely to become customers.
 If you do this, you’ll give your SaaS company a competitive advantage.